Charding Nullah: Mouth

 At the bottom of the valley, the Charding Nullah branches into a 2 km-wide delta as it joins the Indus river.
 During the British colonial period, there were villages on both the sides of the delta, going by the name "Demchok".
 The southern village appears to have been the main one, frequently referred to by travelers.

 Sino-Indian border dispute

 Prior to the Sino-Indian War of 1962, India had established a border post to the south of the delta (called "High Ground").
 As the war progressed, the post was evacuated and the Chinese forces occupied it.
+China has repeatedly attempted to block India's access to Patrol Points (PP) in this area of Demchok sector.